w1r2p1/AlgoTrading/README.md

 - [x] **Timeframes**: Trade on timeframes from one minute to daily data.
 - [x] **Backtesting**: Run a simulation of a buy/sell strategy on a specific pair and plot the results.
 - [x] **Strategy templates**: The project comes with build-in strategies that the user can fine-tune.
-- [x] **Strategy Optimization by GridSearch**: Use a GridSearch to optimize the buy/sell strategy parameters.
+- [x] **Strategy Optimization**: Use an Optuna optimization to search for the best parameters combination for your strategy.
 - [x] **Dashboard GUI**: Monitor the performances of the bot through an elegant Dash GUI.
 - [x] **Telegram Interface**: Provide a performance status of your current trades.
 - [x] **Speed**: Multiprocessing is implemented across the algo to speed it up.

 **New** : run `/experimentations/live_orderbook.py` to display the orderbook in real time via Binance's websocket, along with the evolution of imbalance value and the price.

-**New** : In `backtesting/backtesting.py`, implemented an Optuna optimization to search for the best parameters combination for your strategy.

 ## Trading